 Try accepting that it is not always possible to go from graduating with a degree straight to the job you initially had in mind.
 This can be a big step to put your mind at ease.
 Be kind to yourself and set more achievable goals.
 For example, you can change ‘I will get a job by next month’ to ‘I will apply for 5 jobs this month’ to help remain productive.
-If you do have a long-term career goal in mind, set that goal for a couple of years and work at it bit-by-bit.
-Break that goal into more manageable chunks and go from there!
+For long-term career goals, set that goal for a couple of years and work at it bit-by-bit.

 Asking for advice

 Most universities continue to offer postgraduates career advice after graduating.
-I have found this very useful in particular when asking for my CV and cover letters to be checked over.
-They can also help in more general terms, providing advice on how to plan your next career move and insight into where you could apply for.
-They can also take you through interview techniques and etiquette, and assist you with practise runs; something that I know could be very helpful, as many people find interviews very nerve-racking!
+They can help in general terms, providing advice on how to plan your next career move as well as offering feedback on CV’s and cover letters.
+They can also take you through interview techniques and etiquette, and assist you with practice runs; something that I know could be very helpful, as many people find interviews very nerve-racking!